68 Hospital Street, CW5 5RP

 the group is always available.
 To join just go along.
 For

 more details call Connie on (01270) 623766.

 3.30pm.
-Nantwich Piece Makers is a friendly group enjoying needlework,
+Nantwich Piece Makers are a friendly group enjoying needlework,

 including patchwork, quilting and embroidery, making both decorative and